El Rey Toronto

 El Rey Toronto Menu

-At El Rey you’ll find Julio Guajardo and Kate Chomyshyn running the kitchen.
+El Rey Toronto first opened its doors in the Spring of 2016, with Julio Guajardo and Kate Chomyshyn running the kitchen.
 Fans of the Mexican feast will find happiness in Julio and Kate’s collection of bar snacks inspired by the culinary traditions of Oaxaca.

 The duo met in 2003 at Le Cordon Bleu cooking school in Ottawa and in 2004 moved to Montreal to further their careers.
 Working around the city at spots like Tuck Shop, Comptoir and Le St. Urbain allowed Julio and Kate to hone their skills.